 Putting money away in advance is the best way to lessen the financial burden on the family when it comes time for the funeral.
 Much like Kiwisaver, a funeral pre-payment plan saves small amounts into a fund on a regular basis.
 That means you’ll barely even notice, even though it makes a big difference in the long term.
 Get in touch with our team today to discuss pre-payment options.

-We've all heard the adage, and have more than likely even said, “it all adds up”.
-Unfortunately, yes it can, but if you need to keep the costs down we’re here to help.
+We’ve all heard the adage, and have more than likely even said, “it all adds up”.
+Unfortunately, yes it can, but if you need to keep the funeral costs down, we are here to help.